 Just under a quarter of the UK workforce is self-employed with an estimated third of these being graduates.
 Discover how coronavirus has affected the self-employed and find out what support is available at this time and how to approach starting a business.

 - Work experience/volunteering - If you're struggling to find a job, you can always boost your skillset and make the use of your free time by considering remote volunteering and virtual work experience offered by a specialist such as Studenteer or Virtual Internships.

-- Study - Explore Masters degrees or if you're not ready to commit to a postgraduate degree, you could consider MOOCs (massive open online courses).
+- Study - Explore Masters degrees or consider MOOCs (massive open online courses).
 For instance, you could register for the free three-week 'How to get a graduate job' course on FutureLearn, which has been created in partnership with Graduate Coach.
-This has been designed to help individuals better understand the recruitment process and prepare for the world of work.
-Alternatively, you could sign up for MoneySavingExpert.com's new MSE Academy of Money adult financial education course, developed alongside the Open University.
-These six two-hour sessions on key aspects of personal finance provides useful, tangible skills with a formal qualification.
+This helps individuals better understand the recruitment process and prepares you for the world of work.
+Alternatively, MoneySavingExpert.com's MSE Academy of Money adult financial education course, developed alongside the Open University, provides six two-hour sessions on key aspects of personal finance.

 - Online jobs - With a growing number of roles that can be carried out from home, now is a great opportunity to explore this area.
 For example, if you were planning a gap year, you could consider completing an 120-hour TEFL certificate and earning some money by teaching English online through a provider such as The TEFL Org.

 Find out more

 - Consider your career and COVID-19.

 - Explore 7 ways to improve graduate employability.